Anxiety Management: Breathing Through the Storm

 Long-Exhale Breathing for General Anxiety

-Long-exhale breathing focuses on lengthening the exhale to activate the parasympathetic nervous system, which promotes relaxation.
+Long-exhale breathing focuses on lengthening the exhale to activate the parasympathetic nervous system, which promotes deep relaxation.
 Here's how it works:

 Inhale slowly and deeply through your nose for a count of 4 seconds.